odoo/documentation/legal/terms/partnership.rst

 attract more customers, and build brand awareness.

 PARTNER also receives free access to the ODOO E-Learning platform (for unlimited users).
-The ODOO E-Learning platform provides a set of high quality online video courses and tutorials about official Odoo Apps.
+The ODOO E-Learning platform provides a set of high-quality online video courses and tutorials about official Odoo Apps.

 PARTNER will have access to commercial coaching provided by their dedicated Account Manager, as